All Episodes

 All along, everybody's been telling me how smart these things are.

-So where are the hospitals under sea?
+So where are the hospitals undersea?

 Where are the emergency rooms?

-Where's the highway system?
+Where's a highway system?

-And I actually had a guy call me with rush, they don't have hands.
+And I actually had a guy call me with, Rush, they don't have hands.

 Said the researcher Lindell, their failure is a great disappointment to all of us who once felt an intelligence-based kinship with these majestic animals.

-Now, this satire, this is uh this is on the Onion.com.
+Now, this satire, this is on theonion.com.

-But as I say, I I would not be surprised if a bunch of people got some federal money to actually do a study like this.
+But as I say, I would not be surprised if a bunch of people got some federal money to actually do a study like this.

 Throw some dolphins in a parking lot, put some orange cones, and see if they can negotiate the obstacle course.

-All right, a quick timeout.
+A quick timeout.

 We'll be back and continue right after these important messages that contribute to the obscene EIB profit bottom line.

-And uh greetings, my friends, and welcome back.
+And greetings, my friends, and welcome back.

-L. Rushbow here, your guiding light through times of trouble, confusion, murkiness, tumult, chaos, despair, death, murder, conviction, and even the good times.
+El Rushbo here, your guiding light through times of trouble, confusion, murkiness, tumult, chaos, despair, death, murder, conviction, and even the good times.

-When I go back to the audio sound bites.
+Want to go back to the audio sound bites.

-Good morning, America today.
+Good morning, America, today.

 And by the way, you know, there's some deceit here because James Carville's first name is actually Chester.